yuriylesyuk/etp/README.md

 You invoke it using following command line.

-TODO: right now the configuratio file is hard-coded as openapi-dev-ports.json in a playbook folder.
+TODO: right now the configuration file is hard-coded as openapi-dev-ports.json in a playbook folder, but it also is generated when running 'g portrequest' command under same name.
+So all it good, but to be changed later.

 ```shell
 ansible-playbook -i "localhost," checkports.yml
 ```